Life Framework

 The Humble Self

-Cardinal Virtue: JusticeTo love with all my soul is to embrace my humble self—recognizing my place within something far greater than myself.
-It is resignation to a power beyond my control, an acknowledgment of my profound connectivity to God and others.
+To love with all my soul is to embrace my humble self, recognizing my place within something far greater than myself.
+The soul does not act or desire.
+It sees.
+It is the awareness that I am not God, that I belong to something beyond my control, and that this belonging is not a loss but a homecoming.

 This dimension calls me to:

-- Recognize my dependence on grace
+- Recognize my dependence on grace, not on my own effort

 Strength